-Write the correct word to complete each sentence.
-As you write each word, remember to spell it syllable by syllable.
+Type the correct word to complete each sentence.
+As you type each word, remember to spell it syllable by syllable.
 Words will not be used more than once; some words will not be used.

-apprentice expert democracy tyranny extraordinary conventional rivalry harmony mundane stunning 1.
-As a(n) trade and was w vell-respected. at his job, Hugo w ras learning all of the tricks of the 2.
-Voting for our lea(n) s is something Amo ericans can do sii nce we are part of 3. er-school routine w nish your homewo e, take off your 4.
-The governmen new leaders. t was a(n) , not allowing cit izens to vote for 5.
-I had never seer stunning! n such a(n) piece of artwork k before.
-It was 6. ed for the match. between the two champions and
+apprentice expert democracy tyranny extraordinary conventional rivalry harmony mundane stunning

+- 1. As a(n) at his job, Hugo was learning all of the tricks of the trade and was well-respected. - Voting for our leaders and laws is something Americans can do since we are part of a(n) . - 3.
+The after-school routine was to walk inside, take off your shoes, wash your hands, and finish your homework. - 4.
+The government was a(n) , not allowing citizens to vote for new leaders. - 5.
+I had never seen such a(n) piece of artwork before.
+It was stunning! - 6.
+Everyone knew about the between the two champions and closely watched as they prepared for the match.

-each remaining spelling word, write a sentence using the word.
-Be sure to use correct italization and punctuation.
+For each remaining spelling word, type a sentence using the word.
+Be sure to use correct capitalization and punctuation.

-1.

-2.

-,

-3.

-4.

-1,